Version control has three main use cases:

 Changes from one branch can be merged into another branch.
 In this example, the "my-new-feature" branch is being merged into the "main" branch.

 Clicking "Merge into main" will show a preview of the changes that are being merged in.
 Noodl is visualizing the changes as they will look after the merge has been done.

 When the merge is done, it is done locally, and won't yet be shared with collaborators.
-You can now choose to push the changes, or reset all the changes and get back to the version before the merge, effectively undoing the merge.
+You can now choose to push the changes, or continue working locally.

 Deleting a branch